 The perfume’s composition, your skin type and even the light you expose your perfume to, all play a vital role in how long it maintains the fragrance.
 If you are in trouble finding the best method to keep the scent long lasting, you don’t have to worry any more.
 Here are some great tips to help you know how to preserve the fragrance all day long.

+After you have dried your body with a towel, apply moisturizer all over your body in order to moisturize your skin and make the fragrance last longer.
 A great choice is to match the fragrance of the lotion with that of your perfume.
 In fact, many companies launch kits that contain a perfume, a shower gel and a body lotion as well.
 This way you will be able to layer the scent so that it will be more powerful and long-lasting.

+Don’t skip important pulse points such as the back of your knees and the ankles while applying your favorite perfume, since fragrances generally move upwards and this way you can make your perfume last longer on your skin.
 Many people make the mistake of rubbing together their wrists after they have applied the perfume on these spots.
 However you better avoid this bad habit, since it only breaks the molecules of the perfume and wipes away the fragrance.

 Spray your favorite perfume before putting on your clothes in order to avoid staining your outfit.
 Make sure you spray the scent from approximately 10-12 inches and then walk through the mist to distribute the fragrance all over your body.

 Rub a little amount of petroleum jelly, Vaseline or Shea butter or olive oil on the pulse points you plan to spray the perfume on.
 This is a wonderful way to make the scent stick to your skin and last longer.